Critical Care Canada Forum Neurocritical Care Pre-conference Workshop 2024

 Overview

-This pre-conference workshop will provide key updates in the rapidly moving area of neurocritical care.
-This year’s course will focus on the practical and emerging applications in neurophysiologic monitoring, advice for tough clinical situations, brain resuscitation, and a review of recent practice-changing neurocritical care publications.
+This pre-conference workshop will provide clinically-relevant updates in the rapidly moving area of neurocritical care.
+This year’s course will focus on disease-specific clinical updates, monitoring, advice for tough clinical situations, brain resuscitation, and a review of recent practice-changing neurocritical care publications.

 This workshop will be delivered by international leaders in neurocritical care to ensure you receive high-quality updates that will impact your clinical practice.
 Our expert speakers will provide practical tips and relevant case examples that will make even the most challenging aspects of neurocritical care both clear and accessible.
 The workshop will put the latest research developments into clinical context to support your continued professional education and development needs.

-New this year will be a “Meet the Experts” breakout session where you can discuss difficult cases and ask questions directly with the experts.
+New this year will be a “Pro-Con” debate to discuss recent clinical trial results and provide expert insight to help you make individualized evidence-based treatment decisions at the bedside.
 At the end of each session, there will also be time to have your questions answered by world-leading neurocritical care speakers.
 You’ll leave the day with updated clinical knowledge that will help you maintain and improve your daily practice, enhance patient confidence, and improve patient safety.

 • 1day course